Mary Street, Dublin: Todd Burns department store

 The former Todd Burns department store is one of the most prominent buildings on the street.
 It was designed by W. Mitchell and was built in 1905.
 It is now the location of the flagship store and head office of the retail chain Penney's (Primark) having been acquired out of bankruptcy by Galen Weston in 1969.

 Apothecaries' Hall of Ireland

 In 1791, Apothecaries' Hall was erected at 40 Mary Street, at a cost of £6,000.
 The hall was described as a plain building and contained a spacious chemical laboratory where medicines were prepared.
 Lectures were delivered at the hall, and part of it was also a wholesale warehouse, where the apothecaries could procure their materials.
+The rear of the building backed onto Chapel Lane.

 Volta Electric Theatre

 Number 45 Mary Street was the location of the first cinema in Dublin, the Volta Electric Cinema, which opened in 1909 and was managed by James Joyce.